 Sustainability

-Swimwear: The Problem Child of Sustainable Fashion
+Swimwear: The Problem Child Of Sustainable Fashion

 Fashion is one of the most polluting industries out there, with landfills quickly filling with discarded poor-quality cheap clothes that are now seen as disposable items.
 The mantra of sustainable fashion usually follows: wear natural fibres, buy basics you can match with many items in your closet, ensure products are produced ethically and extend the life of clothing by buying second hand or swapping.